Blue Ridge Journal

 [For background: The U.S. military has traditionally had several CinC's (pronounced "sink") commanding major theaters of operation.
 The admiral or general in charge of all forces in the Pacific, for example, has had the designation "Commander in Chief Pacific", or "CinCPac" in military shorthand.
 (I'm told by a naval officer friend that these designations were recently changed by Secretary Rumsfeld to emphasize that only Mr. Bush is "Commander-in-chief".
 The military brass now have to be satisfied with being just "Commander".)
 The President as "Commander in Chief of the Army and Navy" (we could call it "CinCArmNav") has in effect the highest military designation, in charge of the Chiefs of Staff of the various services.
 But, like the other (former) CinC's, the President in his role as "CinCArmNav" works under orders, in this case from Congress.]

 And that's that.
 Those are the constitutional powers of the President, adding only the shared or trivial powers listed at the end of this essay.
-As we see, except for the "veto" power, the President depends on the Congress to establish policy, both in his "Executive" and in his "Commander in Chief" roles.
+As we see, except for the limited "veto" power, the President depends on the Congress to establish policy, both in his "Executive" and in his "Commander in Chief" roles.

 Extra-constitutional Powers of the President